Let’s talk about writing. An interview with Maureen Nolan.

 Summary

 Maureen is extremely talented and has real experience as a professional writer.
-Our world is changing rapidly.
-Trying to keep up with changes in the world is a tough battle.
-Not everything changes though.
+Our world is changing rapidly, and trying to keep up with it is a tough battle.
+Not everything changes, though.
 Great stories hardly ever change.